Servant-Software-LLC/FileBased.DataProviders/README.EFCore.Json.md

 ![Nuget](https://img.shields.io/nuget/v/ServantSoftware.EFCore.Json)

 `ServantSoftware.EFCore.Json` is an EF Core provider that allows you to use JSON files as a data source.
-It's currently in an alpha state, primarily focusing on specific "happy paths" needed for our main product.
+It's currently in an alpha state, primarily focusing on specific "happy paths" needed for [SettingsOnEF](https://github.com/Servant-Software-LLC/SettingsOnEF) and our main product, [MockDB](https://mock-db.com/).
 We encourage community contributions to enhance its features and cover a broader range of scenarios.

 ## Features